-In 2022, we will continue to monitor the potential risks of modern slavery in our operations and supply chain and will continue to look for ways to improve on our monitoring and responses.
+In 2023, we will continue to monitor the potential risks of modern slavery in our operations and supply chain and will continue to look for ways to improve on our monitoring and responses.
+To provide additional assurance, we will conduct a first line audit of worker welfare activities.
+In addition to the planned contract deep dives, we will add a 'go see' approach or a physical visit to verify the implementation and effectiveness of worker welfare during site visits.

 While in our Statement we identify Australia as a low-risk country, we recognise that modern slavery still does occur in Australia.
 Therefore, we need to continuously examine our supply chain performance and complete ongoing supplier verification to capture any areas of non-compliance.

 This will include additional reviews of our contractors' supply chains as well as researching technology to assist with this process.
 In addition, Shell is exploring ways in which we can collaborate with other industries to share best practices and lessons learned.